Deploy an IOC with ArgoCD#

 Sourced to set the EC_* environment variables, enable ec shell completion, and log into ArgoCD.

-The root apps.yaml looks like this (genericized):
+The root apps.yaml (genericized):

 apiVersion: argoproj.io/v1alpha1